aathiramanoj/rl_rec_gan/rl_rec_v1/README.md

-# Model-Based Reinforcement Learning with Adversarial Training for Online Recommendation
+# Recommendation System using Reinforcement Learning with Generative Adversarial Training

 ## Introduction